smirarab/sepp/README.TIPP.md

 run_tipp.py -t 16S_bacteria.refpkg/sate.taxonomy -a 16S_bacteria.refpkg/sate.fasta -r 16S_bacteria.refpkg/sate.taxonomy.RAxML_info -at 0.95  -pt 0.95 -tx  16S_bacteria.refpkg/all_taxon.taxonomy -txm 16S_bacteria.refpkg/species.mapping -A 100 -P 1000 -f leaveout/16S_bacteria.100bp.illumina.1 -o 16S_bacteria_run
 ```

 Note that in this example, the alignment decomposition tree is not given.
-This is because when placing on placement subsets, we require that the alignment decomposition tree to be identical to the placement tree.
+This is because when placing on placement subsets, we require that the alignment decomposition tree be identical to the placement tree.
 This restriction that the alignment decomposition tre match the placement tree is purely artificial; we have not had time to implement this feature yet.
 This feature is currently under development.

 TIPP can also be run using a configuration file.
 Two sample configuration files can be found under `test/unittest/data/tipp` directory in the distribution package.
 To run TIPP using command options, using a configuration file similar to the command used before on rspB gene, run: